purcelba/jekyll-now/Neuroscience.md

 ## Neural models of decision making

 I developed neural computational models of decision making.
-My models used actual neurophysiological activity recorded from macaque monkeys making visual decisions as input to simple artificial neural networks.
+My models used neural time-series data recorded from macaque monkeys making visual decisions as input to simple artificial neural networks.
 The models predicted the monkeys's choices and response times and replicated the dynamics of actual neural populations.
 I showed how new model architectures can improve prediction accuracy and predict model dynamics consistent with observed neural responses.
 You can find an overview the modeling framework and sample code in the [gated_accumulator_model](https://github.com/purcelba/gated_accumulator_model) repository or read more about the details in the papers listed below.

 **Collaborators:** Thomas Palmeri, Jeffrey Schall, Gordon Logan, Richard Heitz, Jeremiah Cohen (Vanderbilt University)